Benchmarking Infrastructure Operations

-The 2017 course will be hosted on campus at the University of Florida - Warrington College of Business.
-Participants will be housed at the Holiday Inn University Center Hotel.
-This hotel is adjacent to campus and participants will be able to easily walk over to the training facility.
+The course will be hosted on campus at the University of Florida – Warrington College of Business.
+Participants will be housed at a hotel adjacent to campus and participants will be able to easily walk over to the training facility.

 Please note that participants are on their own for dinner each night, with the exception of a Welcome Reception Sunday evening and a Closing Awards Dinner Thursday night.
 There are a number of dining options within safe walking distance of the hotel.